FEniCS/governance/governance.md

 may be called upon to break deadlocks or serious disagreements in the Council.
 The Community can ask the Board to review actions taken by the Council, and the Board will meet annually to review Project activities.
-Board decisions are taken in concencus.
+Board decisions are taken in consensus.

 ### Advisory Board membership

-Members of the Advisory Board are appointed by the Steering Council for a term of 5 years.
-The minimum number of Board Members is 5.
+A member of the Advisory Board is appointed by the Steering Council for a term of 5 years.
+The minimum number of Board Members is five.
 No two Advisory Board members may be employed by the same organistion.
 Members of the Steering Council can be members of the Advisory Board.
 Initial terms for Board Members will be 2, 3, 4 and 5 years to stagger (re)election to the Board.
 At the end of a term, an Advisory Board